Fed still gauging extent of hacker breach, FBI on case

 "This incident is the subject of an active criminal investigation with the FBI and we cannot comment further," he said.

+Cyber-security specialists said they assumed the Fed is under constant attack from hackers, including by state-sponsored online snoopers, and that most strikes go unreported.

+In a rare admission, the Cleveland Fed confirmed in 2010 that it had been attacked online.
+Cleveland Fed spokeswoman June Gates said a test computer was compromised, but the hacker failed to access any Fed information.
+The incident came to light when the crime was prosecuted in a New York court in November 2010.

-(Reporting by Alister Bull in Washington, Jim Finkle in Boston and Rick Rothacker in Charlotte, N.C.; Editing by Phil Berlowitz)
+(Reporting by Alister Bull in Washington, Jim Finkle in Boston and Rick Rothacker in Charlotte, N.C.; Editing by Phil Berlowitz, Tim Ahmann and Andre Grenon)